Introduction

 Conclusion

-We have seen how to create our own NER model for some basic entities.
+We have seen a Python Development Company India describe how to create our NER model for some basic entities.
 You can add on more entities for the custom NER model.

-In this above program some are general things, rest you can change the architecture of the model according to your needs.
+There are some commonalities in the above program, the rest you can modify the architecture of the model according to your needs.